 The Camunda Platform is a Java-based framework.

-If you are using the community edition, the software is provided under various open source licenses (mainly Apache 2.0 and MIT).
+If you are using the community edition, the entire software is provided under various open source licenses (mainly Apache 2.0 and MIT).
 Which components are published under an open source license is clearly stated in the licensing header of a source file or a LICENSE file present in the root directory of the software source code repository.

-- Plain text license book Camunda Platform
+- Plain text license book Camunda Platform: A plain text version of the license book.

 The Camunda Modeler is a desktop modeling application.